XIN-Solutions/xinmods-headstart/README.md

 * https://npmjs.com/package/xinmods
 * https://xinsolutions.co.nz/bloomreach-headless-cms-caas

+## Hooks

+The module code can be hooked into by registering small pieces of code against one or more identifiers.
+For example, providing information about common page components like the navigation can be accomplished by code like this:

+    /**
+     * Add loader that will retrieve the correct navigation on all pages */ headstart.Hooks.register("beforeRender.common", async () => {
+        const {Navigation} = require('xinmods-headstart').ModelServices;
+        const navigation = await Navigation.getNavigationByPath(hippo, "/content/documents/site/navigation/default");
+        return {navigation};
+    });

+This will register a piece of code against a handler called `beforeRender.common`.
+Each handler identifier can have multiple functions registered against it.
+In this case a map with a `navigation` field is returned.
+The `commonpage` relies on one being there to show the navigation component.

+If you want to invoke hooks in your code you could write something like the code below -- it is found in the product detail controller action.

+    const {Hooks} = require('xinmods-headstart');

+	// execute beforeRender hooks and smash them into a single map that
+    // will function as the base of the render context object. const baseMap = await Hooks.invokeAllAsMap([
+        "beforeRender.common",
+        "beforeRender.product",
+        "beforeRender.product.detail"
+    ]);

+    const product = await Products.getProduct(hippo, req.params.name);

+    resp.render('products/product', Object.assign(baseMap, {
+        product,
+        baseModel: product
+    }));

+As you can see `invokeAllAsMap` will invoke all functions registered against the list of identifiers and return results that are not falsy as a single map into `baseMap`.

+### Out-of-the-box hook identifiers

+A list of out of the box hook identifiers can be found below:

+* `beforeRender.common` -- invoked on all page renders
+* `beforeRender.product` -- invoked on all page renders specific to the product module
+* `beforeRender.product.detail` -- invoked only on the product detail page
+* `beforeRender.product.landing` -- invoked only on the products landing page (product overview)

 ## Model transformations

 You can register a model transformation, this will help you get a more useful representation in Handlebars.